 the entrance to South Mountain Park is at 10919 S Central Avenue, Phoenix, AZ

 There are many, many trails in the Phoenix area to experience the Sonoran Desert.
-I choose these three because they are relatively easy hikes, which makes them great for family outings.
+I choose these four because they are relatively easy hikes, which makes them great for family outings.

 T-shirts for Dog Lovers at the